-With this program, students acquire the skills to become Emergency Medical Technicians (EMT's) who provide immediate care to the critically ill and injured.
-EMT's must be capable of functioning with authority and good judgement in a variety of circumstances under difficult and stressful conditions, and must be caring persons with the desire to help others.
+With this program, students acquire the skills to become Emergency Medical Technicians (EMT) and Paramedics who provide out-of-hospital care to the critically ill and injured.
+EMT's and Paramedics must be capable of functioning with authority and good judgment in a variety of circumstances under difficult and stressful conditions, and must be caring persons with the desire to help others.

+All EMS classes are held at the downtown Dayton Campus.
 Educational for the EMS area of study at Sinclair includes:

 FIRST RESPONDER (EMR) - This certification is geared for the delivery of emergency medical care by non-medical personnel: police, safety team members, etc.